 Lifting of suspensive conditions

-Once the conditions precedents (suspensive conditions) have allowed you to complete your verifications to your entire satisfaction and they have been lifted, for example following obtaining a hypothecary loan, the satisfactory review of the various registers of the co-ownership or receiving an acceptable inspection report, you may proceed with the transaction in full knowledge of the facts.
+When the suspensive conditions have allowed the promising buyer to make all the verifications to his full satisfaction and these conditions have been lifted, for example due to the granting of mortgage financing, a conclusive examination of the various registers of the co-ownership and an inspection report that meets expectations, the latter will then be able to proceed with the transaction with full knowledge of the facts.

 Conversely, if one of the conditions of the offer to purchase is not met, the promising buyer must inform the promising seller within the time limit.
 This could, for example, be the case where the syndicate or the seller has not provided all of the requested documents.
 Consequently, all the commitments to which they have subscribed will become null and void.
 The parties involved will remain there, and the promising buyer may request the refund of the deposits paid.

 WHAT YOU SHOULD KNOW!
 Article 1068.2 of the Civil Code of Quebec requires the syndicate of co-owners to give the promising buyer the documents or information enabling the latter to make an informed choice.
 This article mentions that documents and information must be provided diligently to the promising buyer, at the latter's expense, subject to the provisions relating to privacy, including in particular articles 35 to 41 of the Civil Code of Québec.
 The syndicate must inform the owner in question of all the documents or information it has thus provided to the promising buyer, so that all parties have the same information.